learningequality/ka-lite/sphinx-docs/faq.rst

     **For example, on Windows:** ``CONTENT_ROOT="C:\\videos_location\\"``

     **For example, on Linux:** ``CONTENT_ROOT="/home/me/videos_location/"``
 #.
 Restart your server.
-If you are unsure on how to do this, please see `Restarting Your Server`_ .
+If you are unsure on how to do this, please see :ref:`restarting-your-server`.

 Is there somewhere I can find Spanish language content organized by topic?